 Depending on your environment, APIMatic offers the following ways to transform API definition files to a format of your choice if you have an API definition in one of the supported formats:

-Moreover, you can even customize your transformation by adding metadata and additional settings provided by APIMatic so that your API definition is a complete package for generating documentation and deployable SDKs.
+Moreover, you can merge multiple APIs or even customize your transformation by adding metadata and additional settings provided by APIMatic so that your API definition is a complete package for generating documentation and deployable SDKs.

 For more detail on these settings, learn how to Configure Transformer to improve your output.